 Unlike Episode #1, there is no "pre-loader" counter for this Computer version letting you know that the video is loading.

-•Instead, you see the control bar for the video player eventually load.
-Oddly, on slower Internet connections, inside the control bar you will soon see a green-and-gray twirling line which looks like a barber's pole on its side:
+•Oddly, on slower Internet connections, inside the control bar you will soon see a green-and-gray twirling line which looks like a barber's pole on its side:

 Not to worry: nothing has gone horribly wrong.